mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 In this post we'll examine SQL migration files and `+goose` annotation comments, which are used to parse SQL statements and optionally modify how migrations are executed.

-As of this writing there are five `+goose` annotations:
+As of this writing there are five annotations:

 ```sql
 -- +goose Up